 School and daycare lead testing

-Public school lead sample collection and submission
+Public school and child care facility lead sample collection and submission

-Resources for lead in drinking water in schools
+Resources for lead in drinking water in schools and child care facilities

 The Idaho Bureau of Laboratories certifies laboratories for the chemical and microbiological testing of drinking water from public water systems as part of the primacy agreement between the State of Idaho and the Environmental Protection Agency (EPA).
 Laboratories are certified for microbiology, organic chemistry, inorganic chemistry, and radiochemistry analytes and methods.